yegor256/blog/_posts/2016/apr/2016-04-12-java-annotations-are-evil.md

 ---

 [Annotations](https://en.wikipedia.org/wiki/Java_annotation)
-were introduced in Java 6 in 2006, and we all got excited.
+were introduced in Java 5, and we all got excited.
 Such a great instrument to make code shorter!
 No more Hibernate/Spring XML configuration files!
 Just annotations, right there in the code where we need them.
 No more [marker interfaces](https://en.wikipedia.org/wiki/Marker_interface_pattern),